scanzy/electric-scraper/DOCS.md

 The `url` field must contain the {manuCode} placeholder to be substituted with the manifacturer code.
 If the url contains * wildcard, it will be used to match the url from search results.
-Otherwise, the url will be used as is.
+Otherwise, the url will be used as is, simply substituting the manifacturer code.

 The `filename` field of the file configuration supports placeholders:
 - `{manuCode}`: manifacturer code
 - `{ext}`: extension of the file
-- scraped data fields, from `fields` output dictionary, e.g. `{description}`
+- scraped data fields, from `fields` output dictionary, e.g. `{description}` for field `description`

 ## Other tools